Our story

 Alongside industry's efforts to protect cash access, the government has introduced a new law to protect, for the first time, reasonable cash access through withdrawal and deposit facilities.
 The new Act also gives the Financial Conduct Authority responsibility for overseeing the maintenance of a well-functioning cash system.

-The Act received Royal Assent on 29 June 2023 and the regulator is expected to consult on new rules which will come into effect by summer 2024.
+The Act received Royal Assent on 29 June 2023 and new regulations came into force on 18 September 2024.